 Passenger #7, 7:01am: A female who was leaving her apartment to go to work as a registered nurse from 7am to 3:30pm.
 She was running late.
 Race: Asian, Korean.
 Estimated age: 40.

-What are the common themes?
+What are the common themes of morning people?

 - All seven passengers were women.